-Bodum French Press Coffee Maker, $15.39 on Amazon
+Bodum French Press Coffee Maker, $19.99 from Amazon

 This classic French press with a borosilicate glass carafe and stainless steel plunger makes up to eight cups at once.

-Chemex Classic Series Pour-Over Glass Coffeemaker, $43.22 on Amazon
+Chemex Classic Series Pour-Over Glass Coffeemaker, $47.95 from Amazon

 Don't forget to add the paper filters that go along with this one.

-Melitta Pour-Over Brewer with Glass Carafe, $9.38 on Amazon
+Melitta Pour-Over Brewer with Glass Carafe, $12.99 from Amazon

 This makes six cups of coffee, so take note if you drink a LOT at once.

 With the exception of espresso, which can be made in 30 seconds or less, most other forms of coffee brewing all take about the same amount of time, generally between 3–5 minutes.
 Both French press and pour-over coffee are no exception, but the main distinction between them, time-wise, is how much of the brew time itself is active or passive.